databrickslabs/ucx/README.md

 ## [ADVANCED] Installing UCX on all workspaces within a Databricks account
 Setting the environment variable `UCX_FORCE_INSTALL` to 'account' will install UCX on all workspaces within a Databricks account.

-* `UCX_FORCE_INSTALL=account databricks labs install ucx` - will force the installation to be for user only
+* `UCX_FORCE_INSTALL=account databricks labs install ucx`

+After the first installation, UCX will prompt the user to confirm whether to install UCX on the remaining workspaces with the same answers.
+If confirmed, the remaining installations will be completed silently.

+This installation mode will automatically select the following options:
+* Automatically create and enable HMS lineage init script
+* Automatically create a new SQL warehouse for UCX assessment

 [[back to top](#databricks-labs-ucx)]